Lauren Beveridge, Owner and Maker of Scout + Bean

 I learned to knit sitting between my great grandmother’s legs when I was six.
 My mother taught me to sew when I was ten.
 Growing up, we weren’t poor, but like most Maine families - we were one accident or medical mishap away from being in trouble monetarily.
 My mom sewed our clothes from scratch.
 From a young age, it was always engrained in me that "we can make it ourselves”.
 Which when you think about it, is so incredibly empowering and self sufficient - to have the ability and confidence to make something yourself, because you can.

-Now, I am so fortunate to stay at home with my four year old daughter, and create things.
 I started working with cotton rope on a whim four years ago, and people started noticing.
 Taking something you throw on a hook in a shed, and making it into a useful, and beautiful piece is still so exciting to me.
 Sewing rope in circles is calming, a bit hypnotic and gives me time to sit quietly and think big thoughts.

 I am a one woman show over here - I dye all the rope, sew up all the rope, tag finished product, and ship everything!
 I work in my in-home studio space, among the Coastal Mountains in Lincolnville, Maine.